Pure C8 MCT Oil: Bulletproof Brain Octane Oil 3 pack, 32oz

 Octane is a hydrocarbon and an alkane with the chemical formula C8H18, and the condensed structural formula CH3(CH2)6CH3.
 Octane has many structural isomers that differ by the location of branching in the carbon chain.
 One of these isomers, 2,2,4-trimethylpentane (commonly called iso-octane), is used as one of the standard values in the octane rating scale.

 Octane is a component of gasoline and petroleum.
 Under standard temperature and pressure, octane is an odorless, colorless liquid.
 Like other short-chained alkanes with a low molecular weight, it is volatile, flammable, and toxic.
-For examples, as a neurotoxin with narcotic effects, n-octane is almost twice as toxic as n-heptane.
+Octane is 1.2 to 2 times more toxic than heptane.

 An oil is any nonpolar chemical substance that is composed primarily of hydrocarbons and is hydrophobic (does not mix with water) and lipophilic (mixes with other oils).
 Oils are usually flammable and surface active.
 Most oils are unsaturated lipids that are liquid at room temperature.